echo3Dco/Unity-Vuforia-echo3D-demo-City-Center/README.md

 If you don't have an echoAR API key yet, make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).

 ## Setup
-* Add 3d models from the [Models folder](/Models) to the ecchoAR console.
+* Add the 3D models from the [Models folder](/Models) to the ecchoAR console.
 * Add the metadata listed in the [metadata folder](/metadata).
 * Add echoAR Unity SDK to Unity assets.
 * Register your own a Vuforia developer account to get an API key. https://developer.vuforia.com/
 * In Unity version after 2017, select File > Build Settings > Player Settings > XR settings > Vuforia Augmented Reality Supported.
  Unity will auto download needed files.
 * After successfully download the files, search and select file "VuforiaConfiguration".
 In inspector, add your api key to "Add License Key".
 This will connect you with your Vuforia developer account.
 * Back to Vuforia developer, https://developer.vuforia.com/target-manager.
-Add given photo cityView.jpg to your target.
+Add given photo [cityView.jpg from the Models folder](/Models/cityView.jpg) to your target.
 You can add your own image target in "Target Manager" tab.
 Then click "Download Database" and import it into Unity.
 * Now we can start building the functions.
 Delete the Main Camera come with Unity, and add "AR Camera" under "Vuforia Engine" category in creating a new GameObject.
 * Right click and create an GameObject "Vuforia Engine > Image".
 Name it ImageTarget.
 In its inspector, find script "Image Target Behaviour".
 In dtabase choose your imported database from Vuforia.
 In Image Target choose the image target you want to use.
 * Create an echoAR empty gameObject under this ImageTarget.
 Attach echoAR script to the echoAR GameObject.